rahulrj/rahulrj.github.io/_posts/2016-01-07-git-internals.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;![alt text][git_rebase]

-Considering the same graph and suppose now we want to rebase `test-branch` into `test-branch2`.<br>
+Considering the same graph(git branch graph)and suppose now we want to rebase `test-branch` into `test-branch2`.<br>
 **-** We checkout `test-branch2` and do `rebase test-branch` in it.<br>
-**-** Doing the above step 1 will take all the commits applied on `test-branch2` from the point `test-branch` and `test-branch2` have diverged(nearest common ancestor), and apply it one by one on `test-branch`.
-So after this,the tree looks like as the left tree above. `test-branch2` will now point to commit C4' and the commit C4 will be left dangling.<br>
+**-** Doing the above step will take all the commits(here its only C4) applied on `test-branch2` from the point `test-branch` and `test-branch2` have diverged(nearest common ancestor), and apply it one by one on `test-branch`.
+So after this,the tree looks like as the left image above. `test-branch2` will now point to commit C4' and the commit C4 will be left dangling.<br>
 **-** Now we can merge `test-branch` into `test-branch2` and it will be a `Fast Forward Merge` because the commits C3 can be directly reached from C4'.
 Doing a `FF merge` will take the tree structure to the point as illustrated in the right figure.
 This will give us a clean history without any merge commits.But ironically `rebase` is also a way to change the history as we did above in the tree.<br>
+**-** The commits which are left dangling are not deleted by Git.C4 will be eft untouched, and if something goes wrong with the rebase, we can go right back to the previous state.

 ### Git remotes
 We know that a `remote` is also a reference and it is included in the `refs\remotes` directory.
 And what does it points to?
 It points to a remote repository that may not be present in our local system.<br>
 **-** When we initialize a new git repo and we also want it to be used by other people in our team for example,then we need to push it to some remote repo.
 This remote repo is actually called a `remote` and the default `remote` is named as `origin`.<br>
 **-** So using the command `git remote add origin https://github.com/user/abc.git`, we are actually specifying the remote repo present at the given URL as our remote and naming it as `origin`.<br>
-**-** Now when we push the changes using `git push origin branch`, then we are actually pushing our changes to the remote added in the previous step.
+**-** Now when we push the changes using `git push origin branch`, then we are actually pushing our changes in the branch specified to the remote added in the previous step.

 ### Git stash
 We use `git stash` when we want to save our changes without committing them.
 We can save all the changes that happened since the last commit by stashing them and the stash can be applied in any of the branches.
 Stash is just local and is never pushed to a remote.<br>